 University of Wyoming Scholarships - From 1985 through 1989, the Wyoming Game Wardens Association provided two yearly scholarships to juniors or seniors at UW majoring in wildlife management or related fields.
 Originally each scholarship was valued at $1000.00.
 In 1988 and 1989, the scholarship value was reduced to $500.00 per student as a result of declining WGWA funds.
 In 1990, the scholarship program was temporarily put on hold due to a lack of applicants and lack of interest by the Zoology Department faculty.
 Once the Association funds are built back up and if an increased interest is shown by the students and faculty, the scholarships will be restarted.
 The Association has provided a total of $8000.00 in scholarship funds to UW students.

-Wyoming High School Scholarships - From 1986 to present, the Wyoming Game Wardens Association has provided fourteen to twenty-one yearly scholarships to graduating Wyoming high school seniors in the amount of $200 per scholarship.
-In 2006 the scholarship amount was raised to $350.
+Wyoming High School Scholarships - From 1986 to 2006, the Wyoming Game Wardens Association provided fourteen to twenty-one yearly scholarships to graduating Wyoming high school seniors in the amount of $200 per scholarship.
+In 2006 the scholarship amount was raised to $350 and later raised to $500.
+Beginning in 2022 the Wyoming Game Warden Association will be offering fourteen yearly scholarships in the amount of $1,000 each.
 These scholarships can be used for any trade school, community college or major university, instate or out-of-state.
 The WGWA places no stipulations on the field of upper education the seniors wish to pursue.
-Once adequate funding is reached, the Wyoming Game Wardens Association would like to expand these scholarships to provide one to each high school in Wyoming.
 Presently the WGWA has provided $92,000.00 in scholarships to Wyoming high school seniors.

 Memorials - The Wyoming Game Wardens Association currently provides a minimum $500.00 memorial fund to any Wyoming wildlife enforcement officer killed in the line of duty.
 The family of the fallen officer can use this money however they wish.
 The WGWA is also a charter member of the North American Wildlife Enforcement Officers Association and its officer memorial fund.
 For those United States or Canadian wildlife enforcement officers killed in the line of duty, the WGWA provides a minimum of $200 to the NAWEOA memorial fund which goes to the officer's family.
 The WGWA will also contribute a minimum of $500.00 to any Wyoming non-enforcement wildlife personnel killed in the line of duty.